-The central component of each expansion joint is the metal bellows (*) that, due to its shape and thin wall, acts like a spring.
-The bellows however has to meet the following basic criteria to qualify for its use as an expansion element.
+The central component of each expansion joint is the metal bellows (exceptions are rubber expansion joints.) that, due to its shape and thin wall, acts as a spring.
+The bellows, however, have to meet the following basic criteria to qualify for its use as an expansion element:

 - withstand the operating and test conditions (pressure, temperature) of the pipe system,